 Having a professional with training in pain medicine, integrative/complementary therapies, or palliative care may be helpful at various points.
 Inquire about the advice of your medical staff regarding a specific treatment or doctor.
 Make sure any specialist you’re working with is aware of your particular cancer and current treatment plan so they can provide individualized care.
+If you are in need of critical illness insurance, be sure to check out Curo’s claims insurance for trauma.

 Pain, discomfort, and tension can all benefit from a gentle therapeutic massage.
 Oncology massage is a subset of massage therapy that focuses on helping people with cancer.
 You should look for a massage therapist who has worked with cancer patients.
 The massage therapist will want to know the specifics of the cancer patient’s condition so that they may take precautions, such as reducing the intensity of the massage or avoiding regions where the patient is particularly vulnerable.
 Your home caretaker can also do basic massage methods.
 Soft, circular motions used on the feet, arms, or back can be relaxing.
 Another option is to massage oneself by applying even pressure to the hands, arms, neck, and temples.